 Alice Barnham appears to have been a rapacious woman, and for a time, her appetite for the trappings of wealth was amply satisfied.
 When Bacon was disgraced in 1621 she stuck with him at first, but in 1625 they broke up.
 The marriage had produced no children.
-Bacon died in the year after their separation.
+Bacon died in the year following their separation.

 He died because he spent too long working in low temperatures.
 This was the time of the “Little Ice Age” when winters in Europe were colder and longer than today.
 At the beginning of April 1626 snow still lay on the ground, and Bacon became inspired to carry out some experiments on food preservation by freezing a chicken.
 Unfortunately he became chilled by the cold conditions.
 He got a bad cough and his health then deteriorated rapidly.